SegeiNikiforov/Ullman-Foundations-of-Computer-Science/ch02/Exercise 2_4_6.md

-Prove the statement by complete induction n, for n > 0
+Prove the statement by complete induction on n, for n > 0

 The statement S(n): If the expression E has binary operators then E must have an odd length.